Keyframes/jQuery.Keyframes/README.md

-jQuery-Keyframes
+jQuery.Keyframes
 ===========

-jQuery.Keyframes is forked from [@krazyjakee](https://github.com/krazyjakee/)'s [jQuery-Keyframes](https://github.com/krazyjakee/jQuery-Keyframes/)

-jQuery.Keyframes like [jQuery-Keyframes](https://github.com/krazyjakee/jQuery-Keyframes/) generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.
+jQuery.Keyframes generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.

 jQuery.Keyframes introduces
 + some changes in the API